Reading and Spelling Scheme

 Each child will take home a weekly ‘sharing book’.
 These story books are for sharing with an adult at home to develop a love for reading with others.
 Children can discuss the story line and characters, give their opinions and thoughts, make comments and predictions and learn early inference skills.
 Children explore rhyme, alliteration and nonsense words throughout their reading journey in EYFS and a book of the week linked to our topic broadens their reading experience.

-At Beckers Green Primary School, we teach reading through twice daily phonics lessons, following the Pearson’s Bug Club scheme.
+At Beckers Green Primary School, we teach reading through daily phonics lessons, using a systematic and synthetic approach using Bug Club books.
 This groups letters (graphemes) together according to their sound (phoneme).
 By doing this, the children are able to identify when certain graphemes are used.
 For example, the ay sound has numerous graphemes, for example ai, a-e, eigh.
 The children will learn where these sounds are likely to be positioned.
 This helps improve their spelling and overall understanding of the English language.

 The children will also have a daily tricky word lesson where they revise previously learnt words before being introduced to a new one.
 Once they have learnt all the tricky words, they focus on the common exception words.